Arty Party Limited

 - Listings from venues where our work is shown.

-- A higher level of coordination with exhibiting venues;
+- Coordination with exhibiting venues;

 - Using the power of high quality and surprising images to create a buzz about the project in all forms of media;